Get all the latest data for Masshad

 What mortgage rates are foreigners offered in Mashhad in 2026?

-As of early 2026, if a foreigner can get a rial-denominated mortgage in Mashhad at all, they should expect profit rates (the Islamic finance equivalent of interest) in the range of 20% to 25%, reflecting Iran's high inflation environment.
+As of early 2026, if a foreign individual can access a rial-denominated home loan in Mashhad at all, the realistic profit rate (the Islamic finance equivalent of an interest rate) will be in the range of roughly 20% to 25% per year, which directly reflects Iran's high inflation environment and the CBI-anchored interbank rate environment sitting in the low-to-mid 20s.

 What will taxes, fees, and ongoing costs look like in Mashhad?